Detecting long-range dependence in non-stationary time series: Testing short- versus long-memory

 Our first main result states a uniform convergence rate for the difference between $\hat{\theta}_{N,k}(u)$ and its true counterpart $\theta_{0,k}(u)$.
-As a consequence it implies that the estimator $\hat d_N$ obtained by sieve estimation is uniformly consistent for the (time varying) long-range dependence parameter of the locally stationary process.
+As a consequence it implies that the estimator $\hat d_N$ obtained in the approximating models is uniformly consistent for the (time varying) long-range dependence parameter of the locally stationary process.

 \begin{satz} Let Assumption \ref{ass1}, \ref{ass2} and \ref{ass3} be satisfied and suppose that the estimator of the mean function $\mu$ satisfies